-Handlebar Coffee: Handlebar’s name comes from it’s founders shared love for cycling – they spent 10+ years as professional cyclists before joining the artisanal coffee movement.
-They opened Handlebar in 2011, providing Santa Barbara with a quality, sustainable artisanal coffee bar in an area of town that has become a hotspot for foodies.
+Handlebar Coffee: A cycling inspired sustainable artisanal coffee bar in an area of town that has become a hotspot for foodies.
 As with most eating establishments in Santa Barbara, they have a lovely outdoor patio that you should definitely take advantage of while you enjoy your coffee.

-Lucky Llama Coffee: Don’t blow up the spot.
-A nice little spot just outside of SB in Carpinteria, stop by here on your way to a surf session at Rincon Beach.
-Super laid back atmosphere, a nice place to grab some food and get out of SB (sometimes you have to!)
+Lucky Llama Coffee: A nice little spot just outside of SB in Carpinteria, stop by here on your way to a surf session at Rincon Beach.
+Super laid back atmosphere, a cozy little place to grab some food and get out of SB (sometimes you have to!)

 C’est Cheese: Cheese is not the only thing you can get from here – they also have a wide offering of jams and other treats, and have a Bakery & Cafe!
 If you’re looking to impress your friends at your next wine & cheese party, definitely stop by C’est Cheese and taste some samples and buy a couple wedges.
 Some personal favorites: The Prima Donna and the Campo De Montalban.